Share it

 Notes

-• Look for bulgur in natural food stores, Middle Eastern markets, or large supermarkets in the grains section.
+• Look for bulgur in natural food stores, Middle Eastern markets, or supermarkets in the grains section.
 For this recipe, bulgur does not require cooking.

-• If you want to go on a picnic, you can take keep the chopped veggies and bulgur in an airtight container and the dressing in a mason jar.
+• If you want to go on a picnic, you can keep the chopped veggies and bulgur in an airtight container and the dressing in a mason jar.
 Mix upon serving and enjoy.

 • You can add a drizzle of pomegranate molasses for a tangier taste and a dash of seven spices for extra flavor.